THE PAW PROJECT TEAM

 At home, Dr. Hsuan enjoys spending time with her three cats, a lovable 90-pound Sulcata tortoise, and four utterly spoiled pups.

-About Cynthia Olsen, DVM – Director, Paw Project-Chicago
+About Cynthia Olsen, DVM – Director, Paw Project-Illinois

 Dr. Cynthia Olsen graduated from University of Illinois, College of Veterinary Medicine, with honors, in 2006.
 She has always been interested in alternative modalities, as she led holistic groups and conferences while in veterinary school.
 Dr. Olsen achieved certification in animal chiropractic through International Veterinary Chiropractic Association in 2009.
 She became certified in veterinary acupuncture through International Veterinary Acupuncture Society in 2013.